Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks third, his on-base percentage ranks second, and he is fourth in the league in slugging.
+- Acuna has an OPS of 1.013, fueled by an OBP of .417 to go with a slugging percentage of .597.
+All three of those stats are best among Atlanta hitters this season.

-- Acuna is batting .333 with one homer during his last outings and is on a 13-game hitting streak.
+- Among qualified hitters in MLB, he ranks second in batting average, first in on-base percentage, and fourth in slugging.

-- Acuna has reached base via a hit in 123 games this year (of 157 played), and had multiple hits in 68 of those games.
+- Acuna is batting .412 with one homer during his last outings and is riding a 14-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.